FullFact/lucene-solr/FullFact-HackDay.md

 * We [imported](solr/example/exampledocs/fullfact/facthack) the sample data and using a [utility script](solr/example/exampledocs/fullfact/wrap_xml.py) converted them into example input [files](solr/example/exampledocs) (and removed the existing example inputs).

-* We added a synonyms [file](solr/server/solr/configsets/sample_techproducts_configs/conf/index_synonyms.txt) to be replaced in future by ...
+* We added a synonyms [file](solr/server/solr/configsets/sample_techproducts_configs/conf/index_synonyms.txt) which mocks what a real part of speech analyser would produce, for a small number of sample words.
+A real POS tokenizer is still required.

 * The `content_t` field is of `text_general` field type.
 We configured `solr.SynonymFilterFactory` using `index_synonyms.txt` for `text_general` field type in [managed-schema](solr/server/solr/configsets/sample_techproducts_configs/conf/managed-schema#L451)

 * We increased the default `hl.maxAnalyzedChars` for the `/select` handler in [solrconfig.xml](solr/server/solr/configsets/sample_techproducts_configs/conf/solrconfig.xml#L780).

+* It seesm you can not query easily for two tokens at the same position - for "rising" as a "verb".
+It is not possibly to match two tokens at the same position.
+This may limit the use.

 ## how to see 'techproducts with fullfact example data'